joseph-montanez/raylib-php/README.md

 The PHP RayLib implementation has two glaring limitations.

- - Not all object properties are read and write, for example `/raylib/Image::width` is a read-only property but `/raylib/Vector2::x` is a read/write properties.
+ - Not all object properties are read and write, for example `/raylib/Image::width` is a read-only property but `/raylib/Vector2::x` is a read/write property.
 When you want to alter a property that is read-only there should be method calls such as `/raylib/Image::resize()` that will adjust the properties for you.
  - All RayLib object assignment i.e `$player->position = $position` will **not copy** the variable but instead **link** the property.
 So if you want to copy the data instead, you need to use PHP's clone feature `clone` i.e `$player->position = clone $position`.

 ## How To Build PHP Extension